kroysemaj/git-GDI/slides/using-git-stash.md

 ##  using git stash

-When last we left our intrepid heroes they were off checking out old branches.
+When last we left our intrepid heroes they were off checking out old commits.
 Let's bring them home, make some changes, and stash them to see what happens.

 ```bash
 $ git checkout master #sets you back to master